FLDevelopers/tech-addict/README.md

-# tech-addict
-Tech Addict - Responsive Bootstrap Portfolio Template
+<strong>Tech Addict - Responsive Bootstrap Portfolio Template</strong>

 It is the complete responsive Theme made with Bootstrap.
 It has Full screen Landing page with fixed Navbar.